aldryn/aldryn-docs/docs/reference/client/dump.rst

 Boilerplates are a set of default templates and staticfiles, optionally with initial data.

-To get started, create a normal Django (CMS) project and develop your boilerplate.
-When you're happy with how it looks and optionally added some default content, you can transform this into a boilerplate.
+To get started, create a normal Django (CMS) project and develop your Boilerplate.
+When you're happy with how it looks and optionally added some default content, you can transform this into a Boilerplate.

 In your base template (or base templates), you **must** include the variable ``{{ TEMPLATE_API_REGISTRY.render_head }}`` in the head section of your HTML, and ``{{ TEMPLATE_API_REGISTRY.render_tail }}`` just before the closing ``</body>``